-- Fall and winter term classes will have primarily remote and online instruction, with some in-person labs, studio experiences, and other small classes.
+- Winter and spring term classes are primarily remote and online, with some in-person labs, studio experiences, and other small classes.

 - Online and remote classes will have enhanced curriculum and have been redesigned to improve interactivity, digital platform, and overall student experience.

 - Academic units developed departmental resumption plans to address how physical spaces will be managed to limit the spread of COVID-19.
 These academic plans are fluid and will adapt to changes based on resumption guidance released by the state of Oregon, Oregon Health Authority, and the Centers for Disease Control and Prevention.Campus will remain open for students to study and participate in other activities, following all appropriate physical distancing guidelines and other mitigation efforts.